Friends of Children with Special Needs: 2010s

 In 2014, FCSN held a Fundraising gala at the Santa Clara Convention Center with proceeds going towards opening a permanent location for their operations in Santa Clara County.
 In April 2017, FCSN held its grand opening for its 8,000 square-foot center located south of San Jose's Fruitdale neighborhood.
-In 2018, FCSN opened up a "Coffeehouse-Teahouse hybrid" restaurant next to its San Jose headquarters called "Friends Coffee and Tea" to gives its clients a "self-esteem [boost] through work skill training, "to increase community awareness of people with special needs", and act as a training group "for employment at other cafes".
+In 2018, FCSN opened up a "Coffeehouse-Teahouse hybrid" restaurant next to its San Jose headquarters called "Friends Coffee and Tea" to give its clients a "self-esteem [boost] through work skill training, "to increase community awareness of people with special needs", and act as a training group "for employment at other cafes".